danirus/django-inviteme/docs/index.rst

 ============

 **Django-inviteme** provides a simple contact form that only hits the database after the user confirm her email address.
+It sends threaded emails to avoid response blocking.

 .. toctree::